davidandres-nb/influbot/README.md

 - **EventRegistry**: Sign up at [EventRegistry](https://eventregistry.org/) for news search
 - **NewsAPI**: Alternative news source at [NewsAPI](https://newsapi.org/)
 - **LinkedIn**: Create an app at [LinkedIn Developers](https://developer.linkedin.com/) and get your access token
+- **Instagram**: Use your regular Instagram username and password (stored securely in environment variables)

 ## Web Interface Usage